kubilus1/autoortho/README.md

 4. Run the project by executing `run.bat`
 5. Configure your X-Plane Custom Scenery directory to point to the appropriate location
 6. Download and setup an ortho set from the 'Scenery' tab.
+7. Click 'Fly' to run the program
-7. Configure your scenery_packs.ini file appropriately
+8. Configure your scenery_packs.ini file appropriately
+9. Run X-Plane and choose a location for an ortho set you have downloaded

 ### Configuring scenery_packs.ini